Nan'an, Fujian: Economy

 Nan'an is fast developing into an economic and industrial hub for Quanzhou prefecture.
-Its close proximity to economic centres such as Xiamen, Guangzhou, Fuzhou, Shanghai, Guangzhou and Shenzhen makes it an important investment location for foreign investments and Taiwan businessmen.
+Its close proximity to regional economic centres such as Xiamen, Guangzhou, Fuzhou, Shanghai, Guangzhou and Shenzhen makes it an important investment location for foreign investments and Taiwan businessmen.

 Nan'an has very strong rail infrastructure and road links making it a gateway for tourism as well as commerce.

+Culture

+Nan'an is closely connected to the history of overseas Chinese, having been a hub of the Maritime Silk Road and a longtime economic and cultural centre for the Minnan people, with over 4 million overseas Chinese tracing their ancestry to the area Nanguan music has its origins in the area in and surrounding Nan'an.
+It is known as the location of Anping Bridge, a stone beam bridge dating back to the Song dynasty, as well as the burial place of Ming general Zheng Chenggong (better known internationally as Koxinga.)

+The local language of Nan'an is a variety of Hokkien, part of the Quanzhou family of Hokkien dialects.
+The surname Hong (洪; Ang in Hokkien and Teochew romanizations) has one of its origins in Nan'an.

 Education

+The Shishan campus of Quanzhou Normal University is located in Nan'an.
 Schools located in Nan'an include Nan'an Experimental Middle School.